sozay/ScalaQuickNotes/README.md

 ```
 **Traits**

--can extend multiple traits at the same time
+- can extend multiple traits at the same time
--traits cannot be instantiated
+- traits cannot be instantiated
--There is no interface element in scala,traits is used for this
+- There is no interface element in scala,traits is used for this

 ```scala
 trait Equal {